slashid/laravel/README.md

 The Laravel package comes with a bundle [SlashID React SDK](https://developer.slashid.dev/docs/access/react-sdk) and a small JavaScript glue piece of code at `vendor/slashid/laravel/public/slashid.laravel-web-login.js`.

-You may want to override the Bundled React SDK in order to compile your own implementation of the React login form.
+You may want to override the Bundled React SDK to compile your implementation of the React login form.
 If that's the case, change the option `login_form_override_bundled_javascript` to `true` in `config/slashid.php` to prevent the Bundled React SDK from being loaded.

-Alternatively, you may want to override the glue code, in order to include custom actions after the login.
+Alternatively, you may want to override the glue code, to include custom actions after the login.
 If that's the case, change the option `login_form_override_javascript_glue` to `true` in `config/slashid.php` to prevent the glue code from being loaded.

 In both cases, you are responsible for loading your custom code yourself.